 - Qualifications.
 Must be a law school graduate or awaiting a degree, and meet the qualifications as specified here.

-Step 1: Research and Manage Positions
+Step 1: Search for Positions

 To begin your application process, create an account at www.oscar.uscourts.gov.
 Once logged in, complete your profile under the “My Profile” tab.
 Now that your account is set up, you can begin searching for positions.
 OSCAR allows you to search for both law clerk and appellate staff attorney positions, with tools at your disposal for narrowing the field to positions that fit your particular goals and interests.
 Once you've found positions that fit your search, you can save them into folders in OSCAR to better organize and manage your application process.